Neuroendocrinology

 Neuroendocrinology is the branch of biology (specifically of physiology) which studies the interaction between the nervous system and the endocrine system; i.e. how the brain regulates the hormonal activity in the body.
 The nervous and endocrine systems often act together in a process called neuroendocrine integration, to regulate the physiological processes of the human body.
 Neuroendocrinology arose from the recognition that the brain, especially the hypothalamus, controls secretion of pituitary gland hormones, and has subsequently expanded to investigate numerous interconnections of the endocrine and nervous systems.

 The endocrine system consists of numerous glands throughout the body that produce and secrete hormones of diverse chemical structure, including peptides, steroids, and neuroamines.
 Collectively, hormones regulate many physiological processes.
 The neuroendocrine system is the mechanism by which the hypothalamus maintains homeostasis, regulating reproduction, metabolism, eating and drinking behaviour, energy utilization, osmolarity and blood pressure.

 Neuroendocrine system

 Hypothalamus

-The hypothalamus is commonly known as the relay center of the brain because of its role in integrating inputs from all areas of the brain and producing a specific response.
+The hypothalamus is commonly known as an integration center of the brain because of its role in integrating inputs from all areas of the brain and producing a specific response.
 In the neuroendocrine system, the hypothalamus receives electrical signals from different parts of the brain and translates those electrical signals into chemical signals in the form of hormones or releasing factors.
 These chemicals are then transported to the pituitary gland and from there to the systemic circulation.